stolostron/rhacm-docs/_pages/cheat_custom.md

 ```

 You can customize the colors using ANSI color codes and replace the command indicator with a unicode character of your choice, or use the traditional `$`.
 Using the indicator can help you avoid accidentally creating a new branch from the wrong base branch.

-**Tip:** To show the `.zshrc` file in Finder, press the Command, Shift, and period (.) keys at the same time.
-The hidden files appear as translucent in the folder.
-Alterantively, you can edit the file with a terminal editor such as visudo.

 ## Tiling window manager for macOS